DPOD: 6D Pose Object Detector and Refiner: Related Work

 Among the methods that are specifically designed to be robust to occlusions we would like to highlight iPose~\cite{OJafari17_iPose}, PoseCNN~\cite{YuXiang17_PoseCNN}, and PVNet~\cite{SPeng18_PVNet}. iPose~\cite{OJafari17_iPose} operates in 3 separate stages: segmentation, 3D coordinate regression and pose estimation.
-By contrast, our approach unifies first two stages into end-to-end network.
-Moreover, we do not regress 3D coordinates, but UV maps that turned out to be a much easier task for the network resulting in less erroneous correspondences.
+By contrast, our approach unifies the first two stages into the end-to-end network.
+Moreover, we do not regress 3D coordinates, but rather UV maps that turned out to be a much easier task for the network, resulting in less erroneous correspondences.
 PoseCNN~\cite{YuXiang17_PoseCNN} also estimates object masks, but then separately estimates the translation of the object's centroid and regresses a quaternion for rotation.
 PVNet~\cite{SPeng18_PVNet} takes a different approach and designs a network which for every pixel in the image regresses an offset to some predefined keypoints.
-Instead of bounding box points they vote for the points located on the object itself.
+Instead of bounding box points, they vote for the points located on the object itself.
 This allows them to handle occlusions very well.
-AAE (Augmented Autoencoders)~\cite{sundermeyerImplicit3DOrientation2018} concentrates on pose estimation and training from synthetic models, while using already computed SSD detection bounding boxes as input. \paragraph{Deep Learning 6D Pose Refiners.} Deep learning based 6D pose refinement has shown promising results in recent publications \cite{manhardtDeepModelBased6D, LiWJXF18_DeepIM}.
+AAE (Augmented Autoencoders)~\cite{sundermeyerImplicit3DOrientation2018} concentrates on pose estimation and training from synthetic models, while using already computed SSD detection bounding boxes as input.

+\paragraph{Deep Learning 6D Pose Refiners.} Deep learning-based 6D pose refinement has shown promising results in recent publications \cite{manhardtDeepModelBased6D, LiWJXF18_DeepIM}.
 Both refiners are conceptually very similar and are designed to output relative transformation between the real input image patch and the patch containing the object rendered with the predicted pose.
 Main differences are the used backbone architectures and loss functions.
 Both refinement algorithms rely on external object detection and pose estimation algorithms: for DeepIM~\cite{LiWJXF18_DeepIM} it is PoseCNN, for \cite{manhardtDeepModelBased6D} it is SSD6D \cite{kehlSSD6DMakingRGBbased2017b}.
-The former relies on real data, while the latter focuses on training on synthetic images.
+The former relies on real data, whereas the latter focuses on training on synthetic images.
 We propose a network architecture which takes the best of above architectures and is independent of the type of training data used.